-Why Entrepreneurs Are Uniquely Vulnerable
+Why Ambitious Professionals Are Uniquely Vulnerable

-• No external boundaries: Employees have structure imposed on them—work hours, weekends, PTO policies.
+• No external boundaries: Employees have structure imposed on them — work hours, weekends, PTO policies.
 Entrepreneurs have none.
 Every hour is potentially a work hour.
 Every day is potentially a work day.
 Without external limits, the business expands to fill all available space.

 • Delayed feedback loops: The connection between effort and results is unpredictable.
 You can work eighty-hour weeks and see nothing.
 You can work thirty hours and land a breakthrough.
-This randomness makes it hard to calibrate—so you default to “more is safer.”
+This randomness makes it hard to calibrate — so you default to “more is safer.”

 • Survivorship bias in role models: The entrepreneurs you read about worked hundred-hour weeks and succeeded.
 You don’t read about the ones who did the same and burned out, failed, or succeeded but destroyed their health and relationships in the process.
 The visible examples normalize unsustainable behavior.